 All International Airports remain closed to leisure and non-essential travel until September 1.
 However,Caymanians and Permanent Residents returning from overseas can enter the country but will undergo mandatory isolation at a designated facility for 14 days.
 The wearing of facial mask,social distancing and restriction of large gatherings remain in place.

-As of March 18,2020, all International passenger flights are suspended until further notice.
+Commercial flights to and from Chad have resumed but remain very limited.
 Citizens re-entering the country are required to undergo a basic health check and are quarantined for 14 days upon arrival.
 The Government of Chad has made wearing of masks mandatory since May 7 and a curfew is in place between 10pm and 5am.
-The Government of Chad announced that the N’Djamena airport will reopen effective August 1, 2020
+The Government of Chad announced that the N’Djamena airport will reopen effective August 1, 2020.
+The Government has introduced a curfew from 11pm to 5am in 6 provinces (Guera, Kanem, Logone Occidental, Logone Oriental, May-Kebbi Ouest, Mayo-Kebbi Est) and the capital N’Djamena.

 Most International flight have been cancelled and direct flights between China and Australia have been reduced greatly.
 You may also be refused entry if you hold a Chinese Visa or residence permit issued before March 26.
-International flights to Beijing (excluding those from Hong Kong) will be diverted to provincial airports for health screening.
+All international passenger flights to Beijing will be diverted to 16 designated airports in Chengdu, Changsha, Hefei, Lanzhou, Tianjin, Shijiazhuang, Taiyuan, Hohhot, Jinan, Qingdao, Nanjing, Shenyang, Dalian, Zhengzhou, Xi’an and Wuhan.
 China has also restricted travel for some parts of the country.

 The country has closed its borders and all International passenger flights are suspended.
 However, movements between the cities of Brazzaville, and Pointe-Noire and the rest of the country are permitted.
 Congo- Brazzaville remains under a state of health emergency and the curfew from 10pm to 5 am is extended until July 30.A State of emergency is in place until 19 August.